Operator algebras for analytic varieties: Introduction

 The main question that we address is when two such algebras are isomorphic.
 We find first that two such algebras $\cM_V$ and $\cM_W$ are completely isometrically isomorphic if and only if there is a biholomorphic automorphism of the ball that carries $V$ onto $W$.
 In this case, the isomorphism is unitarily implemented.

-The question of algebraic isomorphism (which implies continuous algebraic isomorphism because the algebras are semisimple) is much more subtle.
+The question of algebraic isomorphism (which implies continuous algebraic isomorphism because the algebras are semisimple) is much more subtle, and there are results only for the case $d<\infty$.
 In an earlier paper \cite{DRS}, the authors considered the case of homogeneous varieties.
 We showed, under some extra assumptions on the varieties, that the algebras are isomorphic if and only if there is a biholomorphic map of one variety onto the other.
 In a recent paper, Michael Hartz \cite{Hartz} was able to establish this result in complete generality.

 In this paper, we establish a special case of what should be the easy direction, showing that an isomorphism determines a biholomorphism of $V$ onto $W$.
 This turns out to be rather subtle, and we need to restrict our attention to the case in which the varieties are a finite union of irreducible varieties and a discrete variety.
 The isomorphism is just composition with this biholomorphism.